Jack Self

 I work through brand and creative strategy, material production, cultural capital and mass communication.
 The present and past are tools for constructing the future.

-I was previously Head of Impact Strategy at Balenciaga and CCO at Pangaia.
+I was previously lead for impact strategy at Balenciaga and CCO at Pangaia.

-My clients include Prada, Mercedes, LVMH (Virgil Abloh), Alyx (Matthew Williams), Deloitte, JP Morgan and IKEA.
+My clients include Prada, Carhartt, LVMH (Virgil Abloh), Alyx (Matthew Williams), Deloitte, JP Morgan and IKEA.

 I founded Real Review magazine.